How to identify an abandoned vehicle

-In 2013 around 95% of abandoned vehicle reports that we received were for vehicles that were not abandoned.
+Over 90% of reports that we receive are for vehicles that are not abandoned.

 The following points should help you make a judgement:

-Has the vehicle been vandalised?
-Exterior vandalism might include dents in bodywork, bumpers spoilers being removed: interior vandalism might include radio being stolen, seat covers being slashed.
+- Has the vehicle been vandalised?
+Exterior vandalism might include dents in bodywork, or bumpers or spoilers being removed.
+Interior vandalism might include the radio being stolen, seat covers being slashed.

-When a vehicle has been reported as abandoned the Council ensures that it is actually abandoned and arrangements to remove and dispose of the vehicle cannot be made until this is clearly established.
-To fulfil this requirement the Council carries out the following steps and procedures:
+When a vehicle is reported as abandoned we must check that it is actually abandoned and cannot remove or dispose of it until this is clearly established.
+We carry out the following steps and procedures: